tediousjs/node-mssql/README.md

 - Updated to new Tedious 0.2.0 (unstable, [development branch](https://github.com/pekim/tedious/tree/development))
     - Added support for TDS 7.4
     - Added request cancelation
-    - Added support for UDT, Time, Date, DateTime2 and DateTimeOffset data types
+    - Added support for UDT, TVP, Time, Date, DateTime2 and DateTimeOffset data types
     - Fixed compatibility with TDS 7.1 (SQL Server 2000)
     - Minor fixes
+- You can now easily setup type's length/scale (`sql.VarChar(50)`)
-- Serialization of Geography and Geometry CLR types
+- Serialization of [Geography and Geometry](#geography) CLR types
+- Support for creating [Table-Value Parameters](#tvp) (`var tvp = new sql.Table()`)
+- Output parameters are now Input-Output and can handle initial value
 - Option to choose whether to pass/receive times in UTC or local time
 - Connecting to named instances simplified
+- Default SQL data type for JS String type is now NVarChar (was VarChar)

 ## Installation